Places to Visit in London

 St. Paul's Cathedral

-St. Paul’s Cathedral is one of London’s top attractions
+St. Paul’s Cathedral is one of the top attractions in London

 We recommend booking your tickets online in advance.
-The lines at the tickets booths can take forever, especially on weekends and during the peak season.
+Especially on weekends and during peak season in London, the lines at the ticket counter can be quite long.

-Combined Ticket Westminster Abbey and St. Paul’s Cathedral (5% discount)
+Get the combined ticket: Westminster Abbey & St. Paul’s Cathedral (5% discount)

 Opening hours